Opens for applications in February

 Entrepreneurs are vital to the growth and prosperity of communities.
 But what role can entrepreneurs play in tackling climate change?
 And how can we imagine and build ecosystems that inspires and supports entrepreneurs to rise to this challenge?

-Impact Pioneers ’25 is a leadership programme that sets out to convene leaders and enablers working in organisations and networks seeking to promote the nurture and growth of local entrepreneurship and innovation.
+Impact Pioneers is a leadership programme that sets out to convene leaders and enablers working in organisations and networks seeking to promote the nurture and growth of local entrepreneurship and innovation.
 The programme takes a starting point in the idea that entrepreneurship is a key driver of both economic and social development, as well as a force that can help accelerate the global green transition.
-The thematic focus of 2025 is Enabling Climate Tech Entrepreneurship’, with ‘Climate Tech’ referring to technologies developed and used with the explicit purpose to help people, governments and others both address the sources and impacts of climate change.
+The thematic focus of the programme varies from year to year, but the learning goals remain to offer participants the opportunity to:

-• Be supported and inspired by new insights from the Climate Tech Entrepreneurship and Innovation forefront, such as practical cases, tools and frameworks.
+- Be supported and inspired by new insights from the entrepreneurship and innovation enabler ecosystem forefront, such as practical cases, tools and frameworks.

 Photo: Björn Olin/imagebank.sweden.se